Back Creek picnic area

 - Toilet facilities are wheelchair accessible

-Dog walking is permitted in this part of the park, but you'll need to keep them on a leash at all times and remember to pick up after them.
+Dog walking is permitted in this park away from picnic areas and children's play areas.
+You'll need to keep your dog on a leash at all times and remember to pick up after them.

 NSW national parks are no smoking areas.